 a table with a roulette wheel of not less than 0.75 meters in diameter;

-subject to rule 3.1A, up to 30 roulette terminals per table; and
+subject to rule 3.1A, up to 30 RouletteTerminals per table; and

-a game system comprising the hardware and software needed to operate the roulette terminal, record the outcome of a spin (either automatically or following the dealer or the game supervisor entering the outcome manually), and communicate the outcome of each spin of the roulette wheel.
+a Game System comprising the hardware and software needed to operate the Roulette Terminals, record the outcome of a spin (either automatically or following the dealer or the game supervisor entering the outcome manually), and communicate the outcome of each spin of the roulette wheel.

 3.1A Where the Casino Operator operates the game of Electronic Roulette and at least one other electronic table game at any one time, then, subject to rule 1.3, the total number of Roulette Terminals available to be used in connection with that game of Electronic Roulette may be increased by the additional number of terminals available to be used in connection with those other electronic table games.